 The Merger of the OFT and CC

 As well as rewriting the operation of the UK competition regime (see '3" above) - without any consultation - certain senior OFT figures began to criticise the CC itself.
 They argued that the two bodies should be merged, not least because it was in their view not appropriate for competition decisions to be taken by non-specialists.
-(The CC's cases are not controlled by, and its decisions are not taken by, staff lawyers and economists.
-Instead, control and decision-making power is invested in 'Groups' of independent Commission Members whose ranks include lawyers and economists, but also include accountants, and those with business experience.)
-A few in the OFT even began to criticise individual CC decisions - rather akin to a High Court Judge publicly criticising the Court of Appeal - and wrote to senior figures in the Department for Business with a critical review of one high profile CC decision.
+(The CC's cases were not controlled by, and its decisions are not taken by, staff lawyers and economists.
+Instead, control and decision-making power was invested in 'Groups' of independent Commission Members whose ranks include lawyers and economists, but also included accountants, and those with business experience.)
+A few in the OFT even began to criticise individual CC decisions and the OFT's Chief Executive wrote to senior figures in the Department for Business with a critical review of the CC's decisions following the Groceries Market Investigation.
+This was quite improper - rather akin to a High Court Judge publicly criticising the Court of Appeal - and Ministers ignored the letter.

 OFT's objective was of course to subsume the CC's functions, not (or at least not just) so as to expand their empire but also because, like the utility regulators, they thought that the CC added unnecessary delay, expense and uncertainty to what should be a process controlled by competition professionals.
 Many others, including some in the CC itself, agreed that a merger of the two organisations could indeed offer some benefits, although few shared the view that the CC's Members had become an anachronism.
 Perhaps one of the most important benefits would be that a merged body would be able to examine sectors such as financial services in the round, rather than in the previous piecemeal fashion.
 Another was the possibility that the CC's external Members might help improve the OFT's judgement (via more effective internal challenge) and/or bolster the OFT's apparently weak skill base.
 And just about everyone recognised that the OFT/CC separation could only work well if OFT were committed to identifying a reasonable number of worthwhile cases for deep Phase 2 investigation.
 As this was clearly no longer the case, a merger became inevitable - and was duly announced by the incoming Conservative/LibDem coalition government in 2010.